First Public Service-wide Innovation Week

-The first Public Service-wide Innovation Week will take place from the 9-13th December this year.
+The first Public Service-wide Innovation Week took place from the 9-13th December this year.

 This initiative, under Action 6 of Our Public Service – the current framework for reform and innovation in the public service, will see Public Service organisations put a spotlight on innovation for the week.

 Welcoming the initiative, Robert Watt, Secretary General of the Department of Public Expenditure and Reform said, “For the first time ever we will hold an innovation week across all sectors of our Public Service where organisations have been asked to put a focus on innovation through activities designed to engage and inspire their teams.